 We think there might be lessons to be learned from Mize and Moore, Grillo and White.

-But our main goal is to just tell a good story.
+Of course our main goal is to just tell a good story.